julianxbloom/CS50-FinalProject/README.md

 It is worth mentionning passwords are hashed using [Argon2 for Python](https://argon2-cffi.readthedocs.io/en/stable/), a module which mainly offers a hashing function and another to compare a given password to the hash produced previously.
 I tried to make the hashing function myself, but I quickly realized the importance of security issues, and my lack of knowledge in cryptography and cybersecurity in general pushed me to select an existant hashing algorithm I can trust.

+At last, if you take a look at requirements.txt, you will realize I used specific versions of several libraries.
+In fact, combining such an amount of different python libraries between them and with the web host required an important work of library version coordination.
+As an example, some libraries don't interact well with others since a version X of the library, so it is necessary to use past versions of one of the two librabies (or both) to be able to make them interact one to another.

-Lastly, it is important to mention the app is designed for **Android devices** only.
+WATCH OUT!
+It is important to mention the app is designed for **Android devices** only.

 # Features